MuriloMir/Sierpinski-gasket-algorithm/README.md

 Then just compile it using the DMD compiler and the command "dmd sierpinskigasket -m64 -i -J. -O".

-Watch the magic happen on the screen.
+Run it and watch the magic happen on the screen.